 - Alcohol-based markers are less toxic than aromatic solvent-based markers.

 Never paint on the body with markers or drawing inks.
-Body painting should be done with cosmetic colors.
+Use cosmetic colors for body painting.

 2.1 General Chemicals